kapiado/kapiado.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Data Analytics & Business Intelligence
+  - Data Analytics
-  - Data-driven Decision Support Systems (DSS)
+  - Business Intelligence (BI)
   - Process Optimization

 # Education to show in About widget